Borel–Weil–Bott theorem: Statement of the theorem

 The Borel–Weil theorem states that if λ is a dominant integral weight then this representation is a holomorphic irreducible highest weight representation of G with highest weight λ.
-Its restriction to K is an irreducible unitary representation of K with highest weight λ, and each irreducible unitary representations of K is obtained in this way for a unique value of λ.
+Its restriction to K is an irreducible unitary representation of K with highest weight λ, and each irreducible unitary representation of K is obtained in this way for a unique value of λ.
 (A holomorphic representation of a complex Lie group is one for which the corresponding Lie algebra representation is complex linear.)